 It was not the story I would choose for myself.
 Change that: It is not the story that I would choose for myself.

 But I don’t have a choice.
 This is where my life is currently.

 I’ve decided to fight for my marriage.
 That means really having to face all that has happened, painful as it may be, and find a way to move forward.
 Do I expect this will all be a thing of the past someday?

 I expect that what we’re going through will change us.
-It’s forcing us to communicate more, to be completely open with one another.
+It’s forcing us to communicate more, even when communication is difficult, and to be completely open with one another.
 I don’t know that this present mess will ever be completely behind us someday, no.

 But, I am expecting God to use this to be the thing that propels us forward in our relationship.
 I’m anticipating that in the next 20 years, we’re going to look back and say that we are actually stronger because of this.